Upcoming Courses

 When you place your order you will be emailed an e-ticket, which is your course booking confirmation.

-What equipment do I need to bring and what should I wear?
+What equipment do I need to do the course?

 You do not need to bring any materials or equipment with you, as we provide everything you need on the course.